onzfonz/comp227/src/content/3/en/part3a.md

 ![hello world screen capture](../../images/3/1.png)

+The text is rendered in black and white because my system is in dark mode.
 The server works the same way regardless of the latter part of the URL.
 Also the address <http://localhost:3001/foo/bar> will display the same content.